Buttan Singh: Wrestling career

 On Friday 12 June 1908 at the Melbourne Athletic Club, Exhibition Street, in the catch-as-catch-can wrestling style, Singh competed with George Dinnie (1875–1939).
 Singh was billed by Wirth Brothers Circus as one of the 'champion Hindu wrestlers of Australia'.
 The meeting between the 'burly Scotchman and the sinewy Hindu', weighing 14 st 10 lb and 11 st 4 lb) respectively, saw Singh use Dinnie's force to his own advantage, with a result that neither man could throw the other: 'Dinnie was too heavy and powerful for Buttan to pin to the mat, and Buttan was too clever for Dinnie.
 After an hour and a-quarter's wrestling, during which Buttan gave an exhibition of wonderful skill, a draw was declared'.

 The 'famous Hindoo exponent' Buttan Singh met 'the English champion' Peter Bannon several times.
 In their first meeting, with no fall secured, the contest was declared a draw.
 Their second meeting had Singh securing two of the three falls.
 On Saturday evening, 8 August 1908, at Melbourne's City Baths Athletic Hall they came together for the 'championship of Australia'.
 Evenly matched, with only 1 lb weight difference, the first seven minutes was about hold manoeuvring, before Bannon was taken to the ground.
 Singh, using a leg hold and a scissor hold, could not secure a fall.
 Bannon countered with a sitting waist lock.
 At twenty-five minutes, Singh had Bannon in a back waist hold, who escaped to use a half Nelson, for which Singh eluded.
 Bannon secured the first fall at 64 minutes with a half Nelson.
 Ten minutes later and the second bout saw Singh secure a fall with a barlock in 12 minutes and 50 seconds.
 For an additional twenty minutes, neither wrestler secured a fall, and the contest was declared a draw.

 A return match between Dinnie and Singh for the 'championship of Australia' and £100 on Saturday night, 15 August 1908, was organised, with Dinnie securing two out of the three falls, 'his great strength telling'.
 Dinnie at the time weighed 13 st 10 lb, to Singh's 11 st 6 lb.

 By October Gunga Brahm was advertising in the newspapers to get invited to the series of matches between Singh, George Dinnie, and Peter Bannon.
+This was separate to Singh's challenge to matches with any wrestlers within Australia.